Empressia/EmpressiaOpenIDConnect/README.md

 						return parameters;
 					}
 				},
-				new LINEAuthenticationMechanism(this.LINESettings, IdentityStoreHandler),
+				new LINEAuthenticationMechanism(this.LINESettings, IdentityStoreHandler, null),
-				new MicrosoftAuthenticationMechanism(this.MicrosoftSettings, IdentityStoreHandler, PublicKeyHelper)
+				new MicrosoftAuthenticationMechanism(this.MicrosoftSettings, IdentityStoreHandler, null, PublicKeyHelper)
 			);
 		}